sgraf812/MonadicIT/README.md

 License
 =======

-The source code is licensed under the BSD license.
+The source code is licensed under the MIT license.